How does the DIVNICK™ compare to other adjustable golf clubs?

 Semi-Adjustable Loft Sets

 Others have offered a reduced number of clubs with 2 or 3 lofts per club with mixed results.
-One example are "Walking Sticks" shown on this page.
-Each of the 3 clubs is a different length shaft to more closely resemble the lengths in a full set.
-We like the fact that they promote walking the course.
-However, their clubs do not telescopic so are not beneficial for travel, and you still have to carry a bag or lay the clubs in the grass when you make your shot.
-When customers purchase our "3-Club Set" they also have to set their clubs down when making shots.
-But because our Adjustable performs all the iron tasks very well, we think that adding a telescopic Tee & Fairway Driver and a telescopic putter provide a lot more 3-club versatility with a greater chance to reach greens in regulation and putt with a conventional feel.
-You can read more about our 3-Club Set recommendations here.
+One example was the "Walking Sticks" shown on this page.
+Each of the 3 clubs was a different length shaft to more closely resemble the lengths in a full set.
+Their clubs did not telescopic so were not beneficial for travel, and you still had to carry a bag or lay the clubs in the grass when you made your shot.
+With our Divnick Adjustable, you never have to set it down.

 About the Walking Sticks...from Jimmy Berley, South Carolina